THEREALUNREAL/THEREALUNREAL.github.io/about.md

 [![A picture of me](/images/avatar2.jpg)](/images/avatar2.jpg){: .portrait}

-Hi, my name is **Ricardo Sousa**, also known as _UNREAL_ in the internets, and I'm a college student in Imagem Animada (animation) from Portugal.
+Hi, my name is **Ricardo Sousa**, also known as _UNREAL_ in the internets, and I'm a college student in Imagem Animada (animation) from **Portugal**.
 Back in 2007 I found myself wanting to create maps for Counter-Strike: Source, I had previously tried some other tools and sandbox games which I always enjoyed creating stuff in, but nothing gave me as much freedom as the SourceSDK.
 From there I grew up creating levels for various other games and mods, becoming really passionate and determined to learn more and more about the creation of 3D environments.